-Is The FE Exam Hard?
-Here’s What To Expect
+Is the FE Exam Hard?
+Here’s What to Expect

+How hard is the FE exam?
 There are a couple of factors that make the FE exam difficult.
-Some problems on the exam require the students to point and click, drag and drop, or fill in the blank, making them more difficult to predict.
+First, some problems on the exam require the students to point and click on answers, fill in the blanks with the right answer, or even drag and drop the correct answer, making them more challenging to predict.

 Let’s look at a breakdown of what the FE exam is like:

 The total exam time is 5 hours and 20 minutes.
-One hundred and ten questions are broken up into two halves.
+110 questions are broken up into two halves.
 You can take a 25-minute pause between portions in the second part of the examination, which has 50-60 problems.

 There are almost 500 pages of equations in the FE Reference Handbook to help you with any difficulty you run into.
-All of the exam-related formulas are contained in this reference guide.
+In addition, all of the exam-related formulas are contained in this reference guide.

 Most college students studying an engineering field have the opportunity to take the FE exam while still in college.
 One of the best ways to prepare for the FE exam, for two reasons, is to study while completing an engineering degree.
 First, it is very likely that the information has been studied recently and is fresh in mind.
-Second, if there are questions about the study material, there is likely quick access to classmates, instructors, courses, or books that can help answer those questions.
+Second, if there are questions about the study material, there is expected quick access to classmates, instructors, courses, or books that can help answer those questions.

-A drawback of this strategy is that it may avert you from attempting to answer other questions which you could easily answer because you didn’t have enough time to get to them.
-To avoid this mistake, focus on the easier problems first and then tackle the more difficult ones later.
+A drawback of this strategy is that it may avert you from answering other questions you could quickly answer because you didn’t have enough time to get to them.
+To avoid this mistake, focus on the easier problems and tackle the more difficult ones later.

-Preparing for an exam by taking practice exams in a timed environment will help you better understand how long each problem takes, so you don’t rush through it and make mistakes.
+Preparing for an exam by taking practice exams in a timed environment will help you better understand how long each problem takes so you don’t rush through it and make mistakes.
 Once again, a single blunder can mean the difference between passing and failing an exam.

 What’s The Passing Ratio For The FE Exam?